The glossary is a work in progress, please help if you can. You can discuss about this page on the documentation forum

 - Stave (BE)

 - Group of one to five horizontal lines used to lay on musical signs.
-In ancient music notation (before 11th century) the staff/stave may have any number of lines (the plural of 'staff' is 'staves', in BE and AE).
+In ancient music notation (before 11th century) the staff/stave may have any number of lines.
+(The plural of staff is staves.)

-- Set of staves to be read simultaneously in a score.
+- System: Set of staves to be read simultaneously in a score.

 - In the first case all the orchestra will have to transpose, which is very difficult without professional musicians.
 MuseScore can do it very easily for you.

 - In the second case the musician must play D when a C is written.
 If the score is written with a G 2nd Clef, he'll have to think that the staff begins with a C 3rd Clef.

 - In the third case the conductor has to transpose all the staves which are not written for C instruments.

 - In all cases the key signature must be mentally changed.

 - On some instruments (Horns and Tubas for instance) the musicians transpose using alternative fingerings.

 - Triplet (BE)